Modern Slavery Statement

 Structure of Organisation

-Fujitsu Limited (Fujitsu) is a global technology company headquartered in Japan and is one of the five largest providers of IT solutions in the world, with over 140,000 employees who provide customers in more than 100 countries with local support.
+Fujitsu Limited (Fujitsu) is a global technology company headquartered in Japan and is one of the five largest providers of IT solutions in the world, with 130,000 employees who provide customers in more than 100 countries with local support.
 Fujitsu Services Holdings PLC (FSH) is a wholly owned subsidiary of Fujitsu Limited and the parent of the majority of Fujitsu’s UK legal entities.
 Fujitsu Services Limited (FSL) is the primary trading entity, operating in the UK and Ireland.
 This statement is to meet the requirement for FSL to comply with Section 54, Part 6 of the Modern Slavery Act 2015.

 Policies and Practices